 Below is a list, as provided by the Oregon Department of Agriculture, of Farm to School Vendors in our Region for 2011-2015.

 At the Newport market, vendors hail from four counties, offering everything from eggs and pickles, to nuts and wine.
 A customer count at the Newport Farmers Market in summer 2014 averaged about 2,500 per week, and the average amount each customer spends is $25.
 At $62,500 per week, with a 26-week season, that’s $1,625,000 in local economic impact.

-Note: These data do not take into account “the sharing economy,” meaning informal arrangements for sharing food.
+Note: These data do not consider “the sharing economy,” meaning informal arrangements for sharing food.

-The Senior Meals / Meals on Wheels program, administered and staffed by OCWCOG, provides meals to seniors and adults with disabilities.
-For home delivered meals, or Meals On Wheels, volunteers deliver meals to homebound seniors and disabled adults who receive Medicaid and are unable to get to a Senior Meals Dining Room in their community.
+The Meals on Wheels program, administered and staffed by OCWCOG, provides meals to seniors and adults with disabilities.
+For home delivered meals volunteers deliver meals to homebound seniors and disabled adults who receive Medicaid and are unable to get to a meal site in their community.
 As indicated in the chart, the average number of meals served per month has fluctuated over the years, dropping significantly in 2011, post-recession, when an average of slightly more than 600 meals per work day were served.
 A steady rise in demand throughout 2014 lead to the highest average meals per day served in January 2015 when close to 1,000 meals per work day were provided.
-For the first six months of 2015 an average of 850 meals per day were served to Senior Meals clients.
+For the first six months of 2015 an average of 850 meals per day were served to clients across the Region.